jerryryle/rogueportal/docs/index.md

 sudo reboot
 ```

-Once you do this, your Raspberry Pi will lose internet access since you have converted its wireless hardware from a WiFi client to an Access Point.
-Once the Raspberry Pi boots, you should see the SSID that you selected and connecting to it should pop open your content in a captive portal connection dialog.
+Once you reboot, your Raspberry Pi will lose internet access since you have converted its wireless hardware from a WiFi client to an Access Point.
+After the Raspberry Pi boots, you should see the SSID that you selected and connecting to it should pop open your content in a captive portal connection dialog.

 If you need to restore WiFi so that you can access the internet from your Raspberry Pi, you can remove the Rogue Portal configuration.